 Release of security interests is typically conducted by way of the execution of a release agreement, which needs to follow the same formalities as those required for the creation of security, including notarisation and registration in the relevant registry.
 It should be noted that, as a general proposition, security interests are subject to the terms of the statute of limitations of the main obligations to which they relate.

-A description of the legal provisions and steps for enforcement in relation with the main forms of security interests that are used in project finance transactions in Mexico is as follows.
+A description of the legal provisions and steps for enforcement in relation to the main forms of security interest that are used in project finance transactions in Mexico follows.

 The security trust may be foreclosed through a judicial proceeding that is essentially the same as the judicial foreclosure proceeding set forth with respect to the non-possessory pledge and is described as follows.

-Mexican law allows for the parties to agree to a non-judicial enforcement proceeding, pursuant to which the trustee will sell the trust collateral to satisfy the secured obligations, provided that the parties include minimum rules in the procedure, some of which are (i) that the non-judicial foreclosure shall begin upon written notice made by the beneficiary to the trustee that an event of default has occurred under the financing documents, (ii) that the trustee shall notify receipt of the foreclosure request to the grantor, and (iii) the ability of the grantor to oppose foreclosure by evidencing payment or the extension of the term for payment.
+Mexican law allows for the parties to agree to a non-judicial enforcement proceeding, pursuant to which the trustee will sell the trust collateral to satisfy the secured obligations, provided that the parties include minimum rules in the procedure, some of which are:

 A non-possessory pledge may be foreclosed by means of a non-judicial proceeding or a judicial proceeding.
 The judicial proceeding is similar to the mortgage foreclosure proceeding described herein, in that, once the debtor is found to be liable to pay the secured obligation, the court carries out, through an appraiser, a valuation of the assets subject to the pledge and proceeds to the public sale thereof, with a progressive reduction in the price of those assets until definitively sold.

 The non-judicial proceeding begins with the formal requirement made by the pledgee requesting delivery by the pledgor of the pledged assets.
-Following the delivery of the pledged assets, the pledgor may proceed with the sale of the assets, prior notice having been given to the pledgor.
+Following the delivery of the pledged assets, the pledgee may proceed with the sale of the assets, prior notice having been given to the pledgor.
 It should be noted that the law allows for a certain flexibility in relation to the non-judicial proceeding, which is a matter of contract.
 However, certain minimum requirements must be met in order to prevent challenges from the pledgor in relation to the enforcement proceeding.
-These minimum requirements include (i) the designation of an appraiser acceptable to both parties to determine the price of the pledged assets, (ii) the requirement to provide written notice to the pledgor of an event of default, together with a request to deliver possession of the pledged assets in order to continue with the foreclosure proceeding, and (iii) and the ability of the pledgor to oppose foreclosure by evidencing payment or the extension of the term for payment.
+These minimum requirements include:

 It should be noted that an opposition by the pledgor in relation to the delivery of the pledged assets will result in the non-judicial proceeding being abandoned and the right of the pledgee to commence judicial foreclosure proceedings.

-Once the court resolves that the mortgage is to be foreclosed upon, the court commences the enforcement procedure, which commences with an appraisal by an independent appraiser as to the value of the property.
+Once the court has resolved to foreclose on the mortgage, it commences the enforcement procedure, which commences with an appraisal by an independent appraiser as to the value of the property.
 Once that value is determined, the court conducts a public sales process which involves progressive reductions of the appraisal price until the property is sold.

 The proceeds of such a sale are applied to the payment of the secured obligation.
 To the extent that the mortgage was created to secure obligations with several creditors, the proceeds from the sale of the mortgaged assets shall be allocated to those secured creditors following the order of priority of their respective mortgages.